NLSanyu/Blog-app/README.md

-Simple blog app I built to learn React
+Simple blog app developed to learn and practice React